vdespa/vdespa-blog/content/blog/en-GB/Firebird-Converting-BLOB-BINARY-into-STRING.md

 You have a column which stores information as BLOB, but the information itself is text.
 With the following query you can display the contents of this field:

     SELECT      t1.*,
   		CAST(SUBSTRING(blob1 FROM 1 FOR 32000) AS VARCHAR(32000)) AS myblobfield
     FROM        t1

 Please note that maximum length for VARCHAR is 32767 bytes and if the data gets truncated, the query may fail.
+Also if the BLOG is a multiline text, only the first line will be displayed.

 Now I am not saying that this is the best method or something, it is just a solution that worked for me.
 If you know another one, a better, simpler way to do it, drop a message in the comment section below.